Philosophy of Liberation

 - As a critique of putatively colonized thinking and dependent philosophy, the philosophy of liberation is a metaphilosophy.
 For this reason, issues of method are integral to its philosophical agenda.
 In tandem with the different “points of departure” for philosophy that is authentically grounded, different liberation philosophers argue on behalf of the virtues of one or another philosophical method or current.
 Thus, we find some philosophers of liberation who are “indigenistas”, some who at one time or another were Ricoeuerian, Heideggerian, Levinasian; others who were Diltheyan, Gadamerian, and Gaosian and/or Ortegian, and some who were Marxists.
 The philosophy of liberation, which is critical of European philosophy, is so from within, immanently, even when some of its representatives argue from some “analectical” standpoint, or standpoint of metaphysical “exteriority” to imperial and totalizing thought.
 It is thus not surprising that philosophy “companions” or handbooks to Existentialism, Phenomenology, Marxism, or to figures such as Martin Heidegger, Karl Marx, Emmanuel Levinas, include entries on “philosophy of liberation”, or some of its most representative figures.

 - Inasmuch at it is defined by the word “liberation”, all philosophy of liberation is entangled with the project of sketching an utopia and identifying the “subject” of the construction of such an utopia.
 The utopia of liberation entails either recognizing the suppressed historical subject, or forging a new one.
-This liberation or emancipating subject could the “el pueblo”, or the proletarian class, or the popular sectors, made up by the “pueblo” now understood as the destitute and exploited of the nation.
+This liberation or emancipating subject could be “el pueblo”, or the proletarian class, or the popular sectors, made up by the “pueblo” now understood as the destitute and exploited of the nation.
 For others, as we will see, this subject is constituted by the nation as it is embodied in its popular sector.
 That sector is not understood simply in terms of class or even cultural identity, but in terms of an anti-colonial attitude aimed at national sovereignty.

 These general and shared characteristics, problems and themes could be summarized in three observations about the coherence and unity of the philosophy of liberation..
 First, there is a general agreement that Latin American philosophy must be a philosophy of liberation that aims at overcoming dependence, domination and subordination.
 Second, there is ample disagreement as to the who, what, or how, is this project of liberation to be undertaken.
 Third, there is also ample disagreement as to the “content” or final goal of liberation.
 In short, the philosophy of liberation is defined by what many would argue is integral to all philosophy as such, namely questioning the general individual existential situation of alienation, the corresponding project of liberation, and what the utopia of achieved liberation could and would look like.
 Philosophers of liberation argue, nevertheless, that this questioning takes on a universal character only and precisely because it is taken up from within a specific and unique existential, historical, and geo-political situation.